 EXAF in Continuing Education

-Stoppages in continuing education situations benefit from imaginary space and alternative world experiences
+Stoppages in continuing education training settings benefit from imaginary space and alternative world experiences

-Expressive Arts Focusing ExAF in continuing education brings about such experiences.
+Expressive Arts Focusing EXAF brings about such experiences.
 Experiential Felt Arts from the body sense can open up to shifts in structure-bound learning and experiencing that otherwise stay stuck

 The process is carried forward through circular loops of aesthetic experiencing, expressing and finding meaning.
 The outcome is improvement in self-regulation and self-empowerment

-In ExAF-based continuing education, we use a variety of hands-on methods that are tailored to the educational or training setting and its topics, issues, and target audiences
+In EXAF-based continuing education, we use a variety of hands-on methods that are tailored to the training setting, its topics and issues, and its target audiences

-• Embodied Doodling: Energizing the body through spontaneous repetitive art activities, releasing stress and grounding
+• Embodied Doodling: Energizing the body through spontaneous repetitive art activities for stress release and grounding

 • Felt Art Journaling: Processing difficult emotions, issues or intentions through multiple layers of artistic expression from the body sense

-• Experiential Museum Art-Based Engagement/Receptive Art Therapy: Receptive-active art activities, responding to fine arts from the art sense (Paolo Bianchi), finding aesthetic connection and deeper meaning
+• Experiential Museum Art-Based Engagement: Receptive-active art activities that respond to fine arts from the art sense (Paolo Bianchi) and find aesthetic connection and deeper meaning

-• Experiential Collaging (Prof. Dr. Akira Ikemi), Phototherapy (Prof. Dr. Kathrin Seifert): Finding and exploring meaning through action-oriented art expression using inside-out and outside-in felt sensing
+• Experiential Collaging (Prof. Dr. Akira Ikemi) and Phototherapy (Prof. Dr. Kathrin Seifert): Find and explore meaning through action-oriented art expression using inside-out and outside-in felt sensing

-• Experiential Dynamic Shape Drawing (DSD): Getting focused through drawing rhythmical moving and swinging lines along the rhythm of breathing, using Lombard Braid Patterns (Anthroposophical Art Therapy)
+• Experiential Dynamic Shape Drawing (DSD): Focus through the drawing of rhythmical moving and swinging lines while breathing using Lombard braid patterns for inspiration (Anthroposophical Art Therapy)

-• Bilateral Body Mapping/Guided Drawing®: Release intense body feelings, emotions and trauma (Sensorimotor Art Therapy®)
+• Bilateral Body Mapping/Guided Drawing®: Release intense body sensations, emotions, and trauma (Sensorimotor Art Therapy®)